 The abstract should report the aims of the research, the main results and main conclusions.
 References should be avoided, but if necessary, cite the author and the year.
 Avoid abbreviations.

 Report acknowledgements in a separate section before the references.
 You can list people who supported you during the research and during the process of writing and editing the manuscript.

-Footnotes should be used rarely.
-Indicate the position of the footnotes in the text using superscript Arabic numbers.
-Footnotes will be presented separately at the end of the article, before references and acknowledgements.Submit a manuscript
+Notes should be used rarely.
+Indicate the position of the notes in the text using superscript Arabic numbers.
+Notes will be presented separately at the end of the article, before references and acknowledgements.Submit a manuscript